dhuckle3/spacesim/README.md

 # spacesim
-Silly Space Trade Simulation - An excuse to learn a little bit of C#
+Silly Space Trade Simulation - An excuse to learn a little bit of python

+## Run the universe simulation
+python3 simulation/simulation.py